google/glome/python/README.md

 ### Test

 In the test folder we have scripts that implement test classes based on unittest.
-To run all tests use:
+To run all unittest use:

 ```
 python -m test